 Further reading: What is white balance and does it matter?

 3. Metering – it is best to use spot metering and meter off the area you want correctly exposed, especially if you’re shooting into the sun.
 If you’re photographing a person, meter off their cheek so that their skin is correctly exposed.

 Further reading: Understanding how exposure metering works

 4. Shadow – make sure your shadow isn’t in the shot.
 It may seem obvious, but you’d be surprised how easily this can be overlooked.

 5. Shoot in manual mode or use exposure compensation – especially if you’re shooting into the light as the tricky lighting conditions will fool your camera’s metering system.
 If the sun is behind you, the camera will find it easier to meter, unless you’re on a beach or in the snow.
 Then all that light bouncing around will confuse it.

 Further reading: How and when to use exposure compensation

 6. Lens hood – The last very important tip that I almost forgot to mention is – make sure you use a lens hood.
 It will help to block the light from hitting the front of your lens and creating flare.
-I would actually advise always using a lens hood, even if it is just to protect the front of your lens from accidental damage.
+I’d actually advise always using a lens hood, even if it’s just to protect the front of your lens from accidental damage.
 My lenses would definitely have picked up a few scratches over the years without lens hoods.